How Does Methadone Work?

 Is Methadone Dangerous?

-Methadone can lead to overdoses and death when not taken properly – for example, if people take too much or take methadone that is not prescribed to them, or if they combine it with other drugs or alcohol.
+Methadone can lead to overdoses and death when not taken properly.
+An overdose can occur if people take too much, take methadone that is not prescribed to them, or if they combine it with other drugs or alcohol.
 That is why it is essential for people taking methadone only to take it as directed, keep it safe from children and adolescents, and never to give or sell your medication to anyone else.

 What Are the Long-Term Effects of Methadone Treatment?